abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

         These values are *Flags*, which means they can also be assembled with the ```|``` symbol.
         For example, ```PLAINS|FOREST``` would work exactly like ```ALL_BUT_MOUNTAIN```.
-    - ```TargetConditions:``` Some cards are unable to be played without target, e.g. a skill that damages an enemy needs an enemy to be present (maybe in a specific lane), or similar.
-Options:
-        - ```NONE```, No condition, played always
-        - ```BLUEPRINT```, Can be played only if blueprint condition is satisfied (buildings always have this condition)

-Then, depending on the type of cards, additional fields are needed/used.
-Every type of card also can have **Triggers** and **Interactions** which are additional fields explained below.
+Depending on the type of cards, additional fields are needed/used.
+Every type of card also can have **Interactions**.
+Living entities, e.g. entities that are permanent in the board (anything but skills), also have **Triggers**.
+**Interactions** and **Triggers** are quite complex and so will be explained in more detail later in this file.

 ## Units
 When card is a unit, the unit needs to contain the following data.
 This will create a unit with the correct values and effects: